 Ingredients and substitutions

-For this recipe, you'll need one 8-10 pound cured, bone-in, spiral-sliced ham.
-This recipe will also work with an unsliced ham, but a spiral sliced ham will save you a lot of time and effort!
-See my section below for a full rundown on different types of ham.
+- Ham - For this recipe, you'll need one 8-10 pound cured, bone-in, spiral-sliced ham.
+This recipe will also work with an unsliced ham, but a spiral sliced ham will save you a lot of time and effort.
+See the FAQ below for a full rundown on different types of ham and the benefits of each.

 For a bone-in ham, prepare ¾ pound of ham per person attending.